caseyanderson/pythonSC3/pythonSC3.md

 3. `freq = msg[1] * fund`

     An `OSCFunc` is capable of parsing `OpenSoundControl` messages and triggering events.
-Messages from elsewhere arrive to our OSCFunc in a standardized format: `[address, data]`.
-In other words `msg[0]` will contain the `address`, or label, the `OSCFunc` uses to identify a particular message and `msg[1]` will contain the data we want to use.
+Messages from elsewhere arrive to our `OSCFunc` in a standardized format: `[address, data]`.
+In other words `msg[0]` will contain the `address`, or label, the `OSCFunc` uses to identify a the correct message and `msg[1]` will contain the data we want to use.
+In our example we multiply the data by the variable `fund`, which we stores the `fundamental frequency` of our `SinOsc`, and store the result to `freq`.

+4.